Essential Information

 Maps

-You can study detailed regional maps on maps.google.com, or visitors can pick them up from any of the visitor centres around the country and download them from www.destination-nz.com.
+You can purchase detailed regional maps from www.terralink.co.nz or www.wises.co.nz, or visitors can pick them up from any of the visitor centres around the country and download them from www.destination-nz.com.

 Media

 New Zealand has AM and FM radio stations.
-RNZ National broadcasts news and weather on AM and FM (around 101 MHz FM).
-There are 4 major nationwide free-to-air TV networks.
+Radio New Zealand National broadcasts news and weather on AM and FM (around 101 MHz FM).
+There are four major analogue nationwide free-to-air TV networks and regional stations, and a wider choice of programmes with the new Freeview Digital TV.
 SKY TV is the main pay-television operator.
-There are several major daily newspapers and many towns also have local newspapers. stuff.co.nz and nzherald.co.nz are the country’s two most popular sources of online news.
+There are several major daily newspapers and many towns also have local newspapers.

 Mobile phones